 - Questions must be answered in order asked.

 - Solutions must be neat.

+- Solutions must be exact and fully simplified.

 - You must use the given symbols.

 - You must show all reasoning.

 - Copying is never allowed, even when working together.

 - 1. Solve the system